zgornel/Garamond.jl/docs/src/index.md

 # Introduction

-Garamond is a search engine that supports both classical and semantic search.
-It is designed to be used both as a Julia package, with search functionality available through API method calls, as well as a standalone search server with search functionality accessible through clients that connect to and query the server.
+Garamond is a semantic search engine.
+Both classical and semantic search are supported.
+It is designed to be used both as a Julia package, with search functionality available through API method calls, as well as a standalone search server with search functionality accessible through clients that send queries and receive search results to and from the server.

 ## Installation

-Installation can be performed in several ways.

 ### Git cloning
 The `Garamond` repository can be downloaded through git: